• Skip to primary navigation

 • Assess Health Needs: Consider your health needs before purchasing a plan.
 Who's traveling with you?
 What are their ages, and do they have any medical conditions?
 If you're older, take regular medications, or need ongoing treatments, ensure your plan covers pre-existing conditions.
 Even if you're young, healthy, and traveling solo, make sure your policy covers emergency medical care.

 • Consider Activities: Are you planning high-risk activities like skiing, parasailing, ziplining, or rock climbing?
-Look for adventure sports coverage or add an appropriate rider to your policy to ensure you're covered.
+Look for adventure sports coverage or add an appropriate rider to your policy to ensure you have protection.

 • Plan for Your Trip Length: If you're traveling for just two weeks, you can likely rely on your prescription medications from home.
 However, longer trips may require more comprehensive coverage.
 For extended stays (three months or more), you might need a policy that allows for routine medical visits.
 A longer trip may also benefit from trip cancellation coverage.